coderanger/talk-ideas/open-infra.md

 # Open Infrastructure for an Open Company

+Balanced is opening its infrastructure to the community, learn how and why.

 ## Description

 Since its founding, Balanced has embraced the principles of an Open Company.